 In November 2018, the UN System Chief Executives Board for Coordination (CEB) adopted the first ever “United Nations system Common Position supporting the implementation of the international drug control policy through effective inter-agency collaboration”.
 The CEB is the main instrument for coordination between 31 UN agencies – including the UNODC.

-The Common Position can be found online at https://www.unsceb.org/CEBPublicFiles/CEB-2018-2-SoD.pdf (it is Annex 1, starting on Page 12) – but is currently only available in English.
+The Common Position can be found online at https://digitallibrary.un.org/record/3792232?ln=en (it is Annex 1, starting on Page 12) – and is currently available in English and French.

 The purpose of the common position is: